stucchio/Homepage/content/sql_queries_are_data_science_models.rst

 (Obviously adjust "monthly" to whatever makes sense for your use case.)

 Ultimately, the idea of running a train/test split on historical data and auto-update your parameters is a very powerful paradigm.
-It is normally applied to complex data science models (think: gradient boosting, neural networks), but even many simple tasks can benefit from this process as well.
+It is normally applied to complex data science models but even many simple tasks can benefit from this process as well.